ktam069/Audio-visual_speech_separation_basic/README.md

 Follow the instructions on the [README](https://github.com/ktam069/Audio-visual_speech_separation_basic/tree/master/data) in the data folder.

-The code used for downloading the data is taken from another [repository](https://github.com/bill9800/speech_separation).
+The code used for downloading the data was adapted from another [repository](https://github.com/bill9800/speech_separation).

 ### Running the Model